 The full range of Senior School subjects is offered, and in most cases there are multiple classes of each subject.

-We have access to computer notebooks and integrate the use of computers into many topics that we cover.
+We have access to computer notebooks and integrate the use of computers into many topics we cover.